seatable/seatable-admin-docs/docs/installation-rework/components/onlyoffice.md

 docker compose up -d
 ```

-OnlyOffice takes some time to start up.
+OnlyOffice takes some some minutes for the initial start.
 If you get an error message when clicking an office file in SeaTable, be patient.
-With `docker compose logs -f onlyoffice`, you can monitor the startup progress.
+With `docker compose logs onlyoffice -f`, you can monitor the startup progress.

 Try to open https://SEATABLE_SERVER_HOSTNAME:6233/welcome.
 You should see a welcome page like this.